Adam Duvall Player Props: Red Sox vs. Athletics

-Adam Duvall -- with a slugging percentage of .243 in his past 10 games (including zero homers) -- will be in action for the Boston Red Sox versus the Oakland Athletics, with Luis Medina on the mound, on July 7 at 7:10 PM ET.
+On Saturday, Adam Duvall (batting .189 in his past 10 games) and the Boston Red Sox play the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
+First pitch is at 4:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Rangers.
+In his last game he had a one-hit performance (1-for-4) against the Athletics.

 Adam Duvall Game Info & Props vs. the Athletics